-1. With the dynamic load set at the maximum step size, expand the scope time scale to either 2 μ s/div or 5 μ s/div.
-This may result in a waveform that has two overshoots and one minor undershoot before achieving the final desired value after V{DROOP} (see Figure 16).
+18. With the dynamic load still set at the maximum step size, expand the scope time scale to either 2 μ s/div or 5 μ s/div.
+The waveform can have two overshoots and one minor undershoot (see Figure 18).
+Here, V{DROOP} is the final desired value.

-Figure 16.
+Figure 18.
 Transient Setting Waveform

-- 2. If both overshoots are larger than desired, try the following adjustments in the order shown: - Increase the ramp resistor by 25% (R{RAMP}). - For V{TRAN1}, increase C_B or increase the switching frequency. - For V{TRAN2}, increase R_A by 25% and decrease C_A by 25%.
+- 19. If both overshoots are larger than desired, try making adjustments using the following suggestions: - Make the ramp resistor larger by 25% (R{RAMP}). - For V{TRAN1}, increase C_B or increase the switching frequency. - For V{TRAN2}, increase R_A and decrease C_A by 25%.

-If these adjustments do not change the response, it is because the system is limited by the output decoupling.
-Check the output response and the switching nodes each time a change is made to ensure that the response is stable.
+If these adjustments do not change the response, the design is limited by the output decoupling.
+Check the output response every time a change is made, and check the switching nodes to ensure that the response is still stable.

-3. For load release (see Figure 17), if V{TRANREL} is larger than the allowed overshoot, there is not enough output capacitance.
-Either increase the capacitance directly or decrease the inductor values.
-If the inductors are changed, however, it will be necessary to redesign the circuit using the information from the spreadsheet and to repeat all tuning guide procedures.
+20. For load release (see Figure 19), if V{TRANREL} is larger than the allowed overshoot, there is not enough output capacitance.
+Either more capacitance is needed, or the inductor values need to be made smaller.
+When changing inductors, start the design again using a spreadsheet and this tuning procedure.

-Figure 17.
+Figure 19.
 Transient Setting Waveform

-Because the ADP3193A turns off all of the phases (switches inductors to ground), no ripple voltage is present during load release.
-Therefore, the user does not have to add headroom for ripple, which allows load release V{TRANREL} to be larger than

-$\ensuremath{V{\text{TRANI}}}$ by the amount of ripple while still meeting the specifications.
+Because the ADP3192A turns off all of the phases (switches inductors to ground), no ripple voltage is present during load release.
+Therefore, the user does not have to add headroom for ripple.
+This allows load release V{TRANREL} to be larger than V{TRAN1} by the amount of ripple and still meet specifications.

-If V{TRAN1} and V{TRANREL} are less than the desired final droop, this implies that capacitors can be removed.
-When removing capacitors, also check the output ripple voltage to ensure that it is still within specifications.
+If V{TRANI} and V{TRANREL} are less than the desired final droop, the capacitors may be removed.
+When removing capacitors, check the output ripple voltage to make sure it is still within specifications.